bhaskarblur/Sync-RealtimeContentCollaboration/README.md

 ## Open to Contributors
-I and We warmly welcome contributors to contribute to this app and improve the App, add new features and more, especially the Jetpack compose UI part.
+I and We warmly welcome anyone & everyone to contribute to this app and improve the App, add new features & more, especially the Jetpack compose UI part.

 ### Technologies used:
 1. Language: Kotlin